ziethan/elixir/README.md

-elixr
+elixir
 =====

-An AngularJS and Flask CMS
+An AngularJS app generator